-- Section 2.
-Seniority rights under this AGREEMENT shall terminate under the following conditions: - A. Termination of employment. - B. Layoff in excess of a period equal to an employee's length of employment but not more than three years. - C. Failure to return to work in accordance with the terms and conditions of an approved LEAVE OF ABSENCE. - Section 3.
-Seniority lists shall contain the names of bargaining unit employees by class arranged in order of most to least senior. - A. Upon request of the UNION, but not more often than once each calendar year, the EMPLOYER shall establish a seniority list for the designated class(es) and unit.
-A seniority list shall also be established for affected class(es) within the unit at least ten (10) calendar days prior to the effective date of a layoff.
-A copy of seniority lists when established shall be furnished to the UNION's designated representative electronically. - B. Employees and the UNION shall be obligated to notify the EMPLOYER by certified mail of any error in the seniority list within thirty (30) days of the date the seniority list is furnished to the UNION's designated representative.
+Section 2.
+Seniority rights under this AGREEMENT shall terminate under the following conditions:

+- A. Termination of employment. - B. Layoff in excess of a period equal to an employee's length of employment but not more than three years. - C. Failure to return to work in accordance with the terms and conditions of an approved leave of absence. - Section 3.
+Seniority lists shall contain the names of bargaining unit employees by class arranged in order of most to least senior. - A. Upon request of the UNION, but not more often than once each calendar year, the EMPLOYER shall establish a seniority list for the designated class(es) within the unit.
+A seniority list shall also be established for affected class(es) and unit(s) at least ten (10) calendar days prior to the effective date of a layoff.
+A copy of seniority lists when established shall be furnished to the UNION's designated representative. - B. Employees and the UNION shall be obligated to notify the EMPLOYER by certified mail of any error in the seniority list within thirty (30) days of the date the seniority list is furnished to the UNION's designated representative.
 Within thirty (30) days of notification of errors, the EMPLOYER shall correct errors in the seniority list and furnish the corrected list to the UNION's designated representative.
-If no error is reported within thirty (30) days after the date the seniority list is furnished or within thirty (30) days after the date a correction in such list is furnished to the UNION's designated representative, the list will stand correct as posted. - Section 4.
-Except in those instances where senior employees are not qualified to perform remaining work duties, seniority shall determine the order of: - A. Layoff which shall be in inverse order of seniority within each work classification and department, provided that any employee who is to be laid off and has previously served in a lower work classification covered by this AGREEMENT may request to exercise seniority rights in such lower classification or its designated equivalent. - B. Recall from layoff which shall be in order of seniority within each work classification and department, provided that if an employee does not return to work upon recall, as directed by the EMPLOYER or on an extended date mutually acceptable to the employee and EMPLOYER, they shall automatically have terminated their employment. - C. If a senior employee requests exercise of seniority rights over a less senior employee for purposes of layoff, the senior employee, as a condition of the EMPLOYER granting such a request, must accept the work schedule (days of the week, work shift, and the number of hours per shift) and work location of the least senior employee.
-The senior employee, as an alternative to replacing the least senior employee in the department may, if such least senior employee's work location is outside the senior employee's geographical work area, request exercise of seniority rights over the least senior employee in the senior employee's geographical work area.
-Geographical work areas for the purposes of this section shall be as contained in Attachment A. In situations when more than one (1) employee in a job class is simultaneously requesting to exercise seniority rights to positions in the same lower job class, the EMPLOYER will make reasonable efforts to match scheduled hours by seniority. - Section 5.
-The EMPLOYER shall issue written notice of layoff or recall from layoff to affected employees at least ten (10) calendar days in advance of the effective date.
-Such notice shall be made by certified mail to the employee's last known address as shown by the EMPLOYER's records except when the employees are present at the worksite to receive notice.
+If no error is reported within thirty (30) days after the date the seniority list is furnished or within thirty (30) days after the date correction in such list is furnished to the UNION's designated representative, the list will stand correct as posted. - Section 4.
+Except in those instances where senior employees are not qualified to perform remaining work duties, seniority shall determine the order of: - A. Layoff, which shall be in inverse order of seniority within each work classification and department, provided that any employee who is to be laid off and has previously served in a lower work classification covered by this AGREEMENT may request to exercise seniority rights in such lower classification or its designated equivalent. - B. Recall from layoff, which shall be in order of seniority within each work classification and department, provided that if an employee does not return to work upon recall, as directed by the EMPLOYER or on an extended date mutually acceptable to the employee and EMPLOYER, they shall automatically have terminated their employment. - C. If a senior employee requests exercise of seniority rights over a less senior employee for purposes of layoff, the senior employee, as a condition of the EMPLOYER granting such a request, must accept the work schedule (days of week, work shift, and number of hours per shift) and work location of the least senior employee.
+In situations when more than one (1) employee in a job class is simultaneously requesting to exercise seniority rights to positions in the same lower job class, the EMPLOYER will make reasonable efforts to match scheduled hours by seniority.